Think back to a time when you were riding a bike and saw a big hill ahead.

 6. Solicit help early

-Don’t afraid to call in reinforcements.
+Don’t be afraid to call in reinforcements.
 That’s not a sign of weakness.
 Try to focus on what you are uniquely gifted to do, and find others who can help tackle other components of the challenge.
 The earlier you do this, the better.
 Don’t make your failure to plan someone else’s emergency.

 7. Do some research